 Llevármelo (en.
-Take it to me)
+Take it with me)

 /ʝeβaɾmeˈlo/